 Tenants with disabilities or illnesses who require that regular overnight care is provided by someone who is not a part of the household may be entitled to an additional bedroom for a carer.
 The tenant will usually have to show that there is a genuine need for overnight care, that this care is actually provided and that there is a spare room available for a non-resident carer to use.

-An additional room allowance should also be paid where 2 children who would otherwise be expected to share a room are unable to do so because of a disability.
-For this additional benefit to be payable the Housing Executive will require medical evidence to show:
+An additional room allowance should also be paid where 2 people who would otherwise be expected to share a room are unable to do so because of a disability.
+To get this extra room, the tenant needs to be in receipt of certain disability benefits and will have to provide medical evidence to show: